richmulvany/deej/README.md

 ![Parts used](assets/deej_Controller_Parts.jpg)
 I used only 2 resistors since some where presoldered on the backside of the encoder board
 ![ExampleEEPROM](assets/EEPROM_Module.jpg)
+This is an example of an external EEPROM module.

 # Schematic
 ![Schematic](assets/deej_Controller_Schematic.png)